glasshopperwastaken/RLBot-BoostBoy/README.md

 # RLBot-BoostBoy
-PenguinBot re-make, but it likes Boosting more.
+This PenguinBot re-make is designed to like boosting more.